Improving and sustaining teaching and learning standard in public secondary school in conforming with global practices.

 - Placement on appropriate salary scales in accordance with the uniform guidelines existing in the nationally approved Scheme of Service;

 - Prepare Annual Estimates and Establishment proposals for the teaching Service;

-- Serve as an appellate body for petitions in respect of matters provided for in sub-section (a) above;
+- Serve as an appellate body for petitions in respect of matters provided for in the law setting up the Commission.

 - Oyo Zone